melexis/warnings-plugin/README.rst

 You can customize the description with ``"cq_description_template"``, see `configuration file to pass options`_.
 Its value should be a template for Python's |string.Template|_.
 The template should contain ``$description`` and has access to all environment variables, e.g. ``$HOME``.
+This template functionality differs from the Polyspace checker.
+With the Polyspace checker, you can create custom descriptions using $-placeholders, which can represent environment variables or column titles from your TSV file.

 =======================
 Issues and New Features